 When L&I approves a vocational retraining plan for an injured worker, you’re given two options:

-• Option 2: Develop your own training plan and receive 9 months of time-loss benefits.
+Option 2: Develop your own training plan and receive a vocational award that is equal to 9 months of time-loss, paid out every 2 weeks.

 Option 2 allows you to take control of your vocational future.
 You’ll receive: